 If you can’t make it out of the city for apple picking, head down to the Boston Public Market next to Haymarket T station.

 Inside the main entrance of the market is Red Apple Farm, a vendor stand for a local Apple farm!

 Red Apple Farm sells apples, jam, cider donuts, hot cider, and other homemade goodies.

 While you won’t have the fun of picking your own apples, you won’t have to fight the suburban traffic and can pick up other Fall goodies from other local vendors in the market.

-Before Winter rolls in and makes a slushy, grey mess, enjoy the Boston Public Garden or Boston Common with a picnic.
+Before Winter rolls in and makes a slushy, grey mess, enjoy a picnic at the Boston Public Garden, the first botanical garden in the US, or Boston Common, the oldest city park in the US.

 Better yet, head to Boston Public Market for apple cider donuts and other food first!

-The Boston Ghosts & Gravestones tour provides a unique look at the spooky and haunted side of Boston, both past and present.
+The tour provides a unique look at the spooky and haunted side of the city, both past and present.